QUELIMMUNE

 Clinical Studies of the SCD-PED

-QUELIMMUNE was evaluated in two multi-center, open-label, prospective clinical trials (SCD-PED-01 & SCD-PED-02) in pediatric intensive care unit (ICU) patients with AKI requiring CKRT.
+QUELIMMUNE was evaluated in two multi-center, open-label, prospective clinical trials (SCD-PED-01 & SCD-PED-02) in pediatric intensive care unit (ICU) patients with AKI requiring CRRT.

 QUELIMMUNE therapy demonstrated safety & probable benefit in this critically ill population.